Are Proofreading Courses Worth It?

 A table showing that the concern lies with what we don't know that we don't know.

-As you can see, we have knowledge that we’re aware of, and we have knowledge (somewhere in our subconscious) that we don’t even know that we have.
+As you can see, we have knowledge we’re aware of, and we have knowledge (somewhere in our subconscious) we don’t even know we have.
 We can also scan our brains to reveal what we know that we don’t know.

 However, it’s what we don’t know that we don’t know that’s a problem.
 If you don’t take a course, you won’t have the opportunity to learn the knowledge you’re not yet aware you should have.